drb/quizapp-network-scanner/README.md

 network-scanner
 ===============

-Java util for scanning the network subnet for QuizApp services
+Java util for scanning the network subnet for QuizzApp services